Phionanamugga/Evernote/README.md

 - [Markdown](https://github.com/markdown/markdown) for markdown formatting
 - [React Native](https://github.com/facebook/react-native) for the app framework
 - Changelog
-  See our [CHANGELOG.md](CHANGELOG.md) file for a list of updates and changes to the Ezy Note app.
+  See our [CHANGELOG.md](CHANGELOG.md) file for a list of updates and changes to the EverNote app.